MaxHoffman05/bankProject/README.md

 ## Summary

 I asked Chat GPT for an idea for a small C# project.
-Over the course of my research and coding for this project I can see a lot of similarities between C# and C++.
+Over the course of my research and coding for this project I saw a lot of similarities between C# and C++.
 I wanted Chat GPT to give me a smaller project that also made use of a couple C# features that I wouldnt have been aware of.
-Below is what I learned
+My goal for this project was to get comfortable with C# and its syntax as well as learn a couple new concepts based in C#.

 ## What I Learned

 Over the past two weeks I have been focusing on learning C#.
-It is very similar in some ways to C++ and Java, but there have been small differences I have learned.
 I wanted to create a smaller project after researching and watching videos on C# to practice the language before learning ASP.NET and other C# frameworks.

 This project taught me...
 <ul>
         <li>C# classes</li>
-        <li>Tasks</li>
+        <li>C# Tasks</li>
         <li>LINQ queries</li>
         <li>Thread-safe collections</li>
 </ul>